RAVINDER4085/Phase-Field-PINO/README.md

 # Requirements:
 we used NVIDIA modulus to solve equations.
-Requirements can be seen below or in Mosulus Documentation \\
+Requirements can be seen below or in Modulus Documentation

 link: https://docs.nvidia.com/deeplearning/modulus/modulus-v2209/user_guide/getting_started/installation.html

 ## System Requirements